JessicaLoers/Capstone-Project-used/README.md

 In 1969, soul and gospel band The Winstons released their song _Amen Brother_ on the B-side of a single.
 Almost 20 years later, the famous _Amen Break_ drum loop was created based on a six-second drum break sample, which can still be heard today in almost every drum'n'bass and jungle production as well as in numerous hip-hop breakbeats.
 The band's drummer Gregory C. Colemans died homeless in 2006.

-How to install:
+How to install and run:

 - npm install
+- npm run dev to start both client and server in the dev environment
-- npm run build
+- npm run build to build the client React app
+- npm start to run the server which serves the client and the API as if it's deployed

+In order to persist data in MongoDB, please take a look in the .env.example and create an .env file locally holding your database credentials

 **Notice:** Still work in progess. :wink: